Gamma120/minimal-web-scraper/docs/source/index.rst

 Get started
 ===========

-Check out :doc:`tutorials/index` for a step-by-step instructions to set up a project using minimal-web-scraper.
+Check out :doc:`tutorials/index` for a step-by-step instruction to set up a project using minimal-web-scraper.

 .. toctree::
    :maxdepth: 2